Last updated: June 20, 2026

 Where to start

-Use the path that matches your situation.
+Use the path that matches your coverage today.
 Do not wait until the day you return to work or school.
-It is easier to fix delays while you still have time to call your plan, WIC office, doctor, or supplier.
+It is easier to fix delays while you still have time to call your plan, WIC office, doctor, hospital, or supplier.

 I have Medicaid or CHIP

 Call the number on your plan card.
-Ask for breast pump coverage, an in-network supplier, and whether your doctor or baby’s doctor must send an order.
-Texas WIC says pumps may be covered through the mother’s Medicaid plan after delivery or through the infant’s Medicaid or CHIP plan.
+Ask for breast pump coverage, the in-network supplier, and whether your doctor or baby’s doctor must send an order.

 I have private insurance